KJ-Ahn/BCCOMICS/README.md

 - python
 - h5py

-BCCOMICS needs transfer function output files of [CAMB](https://camb.info/) (as provided in BCCOMICS/sample/CAMB_for_mode_finding), and also a redshift-ionization output file from [RECFAST](http://www.astro.ubc.ca/people/scott/recfast.html).
+BCCOMICS needs transfer function output files of [CAMB](https://camb.info/) (as provided in BCCOMICS/sample/CAMB_for_mode_finding), and also a redshift-ionization output file from [RECFAST](http://www.astro.ubc.ca/people/scott/recfast.html) (as provided as the file BCCOMICS/sample/output_recfast).
 So in general, you need to install
 - CAMB
 - RECFAST